maxkunes/bean/README.md

 ### What is the langauge like?
 It borrows alot of the its syntax from the great language that is Kotlin.
 Kotlin is a fantastic language to write in and it just makes sense.
 ## Goals
-1. Evaluate simple code like variable definitions and mathmatical operations on variables.
+- [x] Evaluate simple code like variable definitions and mathmatical operations on variables.
-2. Evaluate functional code.
-Creating and calling functions, lamdas, etc.
+- [x] Evaluate functional code.
+Creating and calling functions.
-3. Evaluate external functional code.
-Interfacing with the parent C++ application through vm function calls.
+- [x] Evaluate external functional code.
+Interfacing with the parent C++ application through vm function calls. \*
-4. Custom types like classes and structures.
+- [ ] Custom types like classes and structures.
-5. Will have to figure that out if we every get here.
+- [ ] Will have to figure that out if we every get here.
-6. Integrate with LLVM or transcode to C++.
+- [ ] Integrate with LLVM or transcode to C++.
 JIT compilation would be nice.

+\* Removed temporarily but essentially completed.

 ## What can it do right now?
 I could try to write up a complicated paragraph on what exactly it can do, however, I will instead just show you a test script that utilizes most of what the language offers right now.